12 Traits of a Toxic Partner – Signs of Toxic Husband/Wife

 Do you feel like walking on eggshells in your relationship because of the unpredictable moods and reactions of your partner?

-On one instance they might react positively to something and another time extremely negatively to the same exact thing.
+On one instance they might react positively to something and another time very negatively to the same exact thing.

 This leaves the person dealing with them confused, hurt, and disappointed.

-Constantly trying to guess their unpredictable nature can be extremely exhausting in the long run since you can’t ever feel comfortable and relaxed around this person.
+Constantly trying to guess their unpredictable nature can be mentally and emotionally exhausting in the long run since you can’t ever feel comfortable and relaxed around this person.

 You feel like you have to have your guard up and always be prepared for how they might react to something.

-As for their moods, one day they’ll be extremely likable and happy-go-lucky.
+As for their moods, one day they’ll be very likable and happy-go-lucky.
 Someone you want to be around.

 The next day they’ll do a complete 180 and become this unapproachable, cunning, and negative person that you would wish to avoid interacting with.